vmdn23/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console
 ![Image of Holberton B&B Logo](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/263/HBTN-hbnb-Final.png)

-## Airbnb Clone - Command Interpreter Project Description
+## Holberton School Airbnb Clone - Command Interpreter Project Description
 ### This is the first of a multipart project working towards building a full web application clone of AirBnb.
 In this first part, the Python programming language is used to build a command interpreter for the clone's web app.
 This command interpreter is similar to a BASH shell but it is designed for a specific use case.
 The following projects will incorporate additional sections like HTML/CSS templating, database storage, API and front-end integration.

 ## How to start the interpreter